- Open the Control Panel and select Uninstall a Program.

 - Click Go.

-If you see the error "The folder can't be found", download the CrashPlan app from the CrashPlan console (under App Downloads) and continue to the next step.
+If you see the error "The folder can't be found", download the CrashPlan Mac installer and open it, then continue to the next step.

 - Double-click Uninstall.